 The word of the LORD came to Jonah son of Amittai: “Go to the great city of Nineveh and preach against it, because its wickedness has come up before me.” — Jonah 1:1–2

-Ironically, when the prophet Jonah was given the mission of asking the wicked people of Nineveh to repent, he ran away.
+Ironically, when the prophet Jonah was given the mission of getting the wicked people of Nineveh to repent, he ran away.
 He did not want the people of Nineveh to repent, because in his mind, they were not deserving of another chance.
 Jonah was called “Jonah the son of Amittai.”
 The name Amittai is related to the Hebrew word emett, which means “truth.”
 Jonah was the “son of truth.”
 According to truth and justice, the people of Nineveh were deserving of destruction.
 However, God does not run the world according to the strict laws of truth.
-God runs the world with mercy and He created a world where even the undeserving get another chance.
+God runs the world with mercy, and He created a world where even the undeserving get another chance.

-As we read the story of Jonah, we are encouraged and inspired to repent and be forgiven.
+As we read the story of Jonah we are encouraged and inspired to repent and be forgiven.
 During these days, let us all remember that everyone is given a second chance.
 Let’s take advantage of this great gift and repent.